 - In Imperium Nova each galaxy has an Emperor, initially the first player on the server but later the senate or the GM can install a new imperial house.
 Depending on the galaxy and the current RP the emperor may be an all-powerful overlord or an ignored figurehead.

-- Averted in Avatar The Last Airbender.
+- Averted in Avatar: The Last Airbender.
 When the Big Bad, Fire Nation's Fire Lord Ozai decides to promote himself to ruler of the entire world, the title he comes up with is simply "Phoenix King", even though there is already an "Earth King" (and several lesser Earth Kingdom Kings, like King Bumi).
 This was probably done because "Phoenix Emperor" is way too many syllables to be practical.
+The Earth King himself is an example of the Benevolent Emperor, though his Grand Secretariat is the one who actually rules the country.

-- During the Dark and Middle Ages, European rules who called themselves "emperor" were specifically invoking The Roman Empire.
-The Byzantine Empire was a continuation of the Roman state so their claim was obvious, the Holy Roman Empire laid claim to the former Roman empire in the West which (initially) they contested with Constantinople, the Russian Czars and Ottoman Sultans both claimed to be Byzantinian continuations, and Serbia and Bulgaria both based it on Roman/Greek traditions.
+During the Dark and Middle Ages, European rulers who called themselves "emperor" were specifically invoking the Roman Empire.
+The Byzantine Empire was the Roman state so their claim was obvious, the Holy Roman Empire laid claim to the former Roman empire in the West which (initially) they contested with Constantinople, the Russian Czars and Ottoman Sultans both claimed to be Byzantinian successors, and Serbia and Bulgaria both based it on Roman/Greek traditions.
+This practice continued until nearly the present day: until the mid-twentieth century, there was always at least one European ruler (and sometimes several) in power whose title invoked Caesar, Augustus, or some derivation thereof.

-- Only in later eras did the title become removed from a continuation of the Roman Empire, and became used when a country was really frickin' big or powerful, prime examples being Mexico, Brazil, and Napoleonic France.
-Other times it was used to make a political point: the Kings of Prussia declared themselves German Emperors to make themselves higher-ranked than other German kings (like the one of Bavaria) without having to demote them; Napoleon III did it to link his regime to that of his uncle; the rulers of Austria needed a new title after the Holy Roman Empire disappeared and didn't want to step down in rank; Queen Victoria had herself declared Empress of India to make it clear that Britain was more powerful than Germany (and because she didn't want to be outranked by her daughter, who had married the heir to the German throne); and a couple others besides.
+Only in later eras did the title become removed from a continuation of the Roman Empire, and became used when a country was really frickin' big or powerful, prime examples being Mexico, Brazil, and Napoleonic France.
+Other times it was used to make a political point: the Kings of Prussia declared themselves German Emperors to make themselves higher-ranked than other German kings (like the one of Bavaria) without having to demote them (German unification being conducted by integrating the existing German states into a federal structure rather than starting from scratch); Napoleon III did it to link his regime to that of his uncle; the rulers of Austria needed a new title after the Holy Roman Empire disappeared and didn't want to step down in rank; Queen Victoria had herself declared Empress of India to make it clear that Britain was more powerful than Germany (and because she didn't want to be outranked by her daughter, who had married the heir to the German throne)note ; and a couple others besides.
 However, Jean-Bédel Bokassa's short-lived Empire was little short of a farce.

 - Interesting Real Life twist on the trope: Norton I, Emperor of the United States and Protector of Mexico.
 He wasn't really a ruling emperor; he was just some British guy who went a little bonkers following a bad trading deal that left his funds in shambles.
 He was enormously popular among the inhabitants of San Francisco, though - he got entry to the city's finest restaurants and theatres for free, had his own currency which was officially accepted by the city, single-handedly prevented a violent Anti-Chinese riot from breaking out, the townsfolk rallied to get him released when he was unjustly arrested by the San Francisco Police Department, and his funeral was attended by 30,000 people at a time when San Francisco's population was 230,000.

-- Most of the tales surrounding Emperor Norton is really the PR story invented by San Francisco's businesses and citizens, however.
+Most of the tales surrounding Emperor Norton are really PR ploy invented by San Francisco's businesses and citizens, however.
 While many businesses were happy to use Norton as a prop to accentuate the city's image for tolerance and eccentricity, the man himself was actually treated miserably most of the time.
 His dogs were poisoned.
 He was kicked out of many business establishments.
 He lived in a crummy room at a cheap boarding house with only shabby clothes and not much more to his name.
 Only his funeral, ironically, matched the hype.

 - The Bible had Solomon.